julianshapiro/velocity/packages/velocity/README.md

 ###**Comparisons**

 - **Famo.us** is a full-fledged *mobile app framework* built around a physics engine.
-- **GSAP** is a fast, multi-purpose *animation platform*.
-It inspired me to pursue the development of Velocity.
+- **CSS transitions** are meant for simple interface flourishes triggered by hover states.
-- **Velocity** is a lightweight tool for drastically improving *UI animation performance and workflow*.
+- **Velocity** is a lightweight tool for injecting rich motion design into your UI.

 ###**New Features**